Towards Efficient and Secure Cloud-Assisted Autonomous Systems: A Review of Architectures, Algorithms, Security, and Deployment Challenges: Computational Algorithms and Task Delegation Across the Cloud-Edge Continuum

-Similarly, \citet{alexandru2020cloud} presented a cloud-based protocol for solving the quadratic optimization problem under constraints with private data from multiple parties.
-The protocol employs a projected gradient method that operates on the Lagrange dual problem and incorporates partial homomorphic encryption to ensure the security of communication.
-By using the implemented cryptographic method, the protocol achieves computational privacy.
-Meanwhile, \citet{alexandru2019encrypted} proposed transformation-based methods for enforcing data privacy while minimizing computational overhead.
-This approach quantifies the level of confidentiality provided and analyses the privacy loss under various scenarios.
-This method enables cloud control without compromising private information, tailored to meet the specific privacy requirements of each scenario.
+Similarly, \citet{alexandru2020cloud} presented a cloud-based protocol for constrained quadratic optimization with private data from multiple parties.
+The protocol uses a projected gradient method on the Lagrange dual problem and incorporates partial homomorphic encryption to protect communication. \citet{alexandru2019encrypted} proposed transformation-based methods for enforcing data privacy while limiting computational overhead, with explicit analysis of confidentiality and privacy loss.
+These studies are valuable because they move beyond data encryption as an add-on and treat privacy as part of the optimization architecture itself.

-These advancements in cloud-based privacy-preserving LQG control and quadratic optimization present novel approaches to secure control systems.
-By using encryption, differential privacy, and other privacy-enhancing techniques, these methods enable the efficient and confidential operation of control algorithms in cloud environments.
-The development of such protocols opens up new possibilities for privacy-conscious control applications in various domains.
+The remaining limitation is scalability to nonlinear, hybrid, and tightly coupled systems.
+Most privacy-preserving optimization protocols still rely on structural assumptions that simplify encrypted computation.
+Future CCSs will require algorithms that preserve formal guarantees while tolerating model uncertainty, nonconvexity, and time-varying network conditions.

+In the framework, LQG and quadratic optimization provide a mathematically tractable bridge between classical secure control and deployable CCSs, but the field must demonstrate how these guarantees hold under nonlinear autonomy, cloud timing variability, and multi-party trust boundaries.